updated June 27, 2019

 Banning Through Business Codes: One final example comes in the form of an attempt to ban 18-20 year old citizens from working for or entering nude establishments that sold 3.2% beer.
 The ordinance was invalidated as conflicting with State statutes that authorized a person of the age 18-20 to patronize and be employed by establishments that only sold 3.2% beer.[vii]
 Once again, an ordinance prohibited an activity that was expressly permissible under State law.

-As for zoning ordinances, municipalities would appear to have broader authority to regulate where Growers and Processors could locate within the jurisdictional limits.
+As for zoning ordinances, municipalities have broader authority to regulate where Growers and Processors could locate within the jurisdictional limits.
 It is recommended that you not completely ban such activities outright as such a ban would likely be challenged and a strong argument could be made that you are prohibiting an activity that is legal under State law.

 As for proximity restrictions, in particular buffer zones between Growers/Processors and, say, churches or schools, this is a harder issue. §425A(G) expressly prohibits retail establishments within 1,000 feet of a public or private school entrance.
 By implication, the only commercial operation prohibited within 1,000 feet of a school is a retail establishment.
-If proximity was not addressed in SQ 788, it would be easier to argue that municipalities could enact any proximity restriction they deem necessary and proper for the promotion of the health, safety and welfare of their citizens.
-But since SQ 788 addresses proximity, at least as to schools, and applies the restriction to only retail sellers, the argument would follow that Growers and Processors can locate as close to a school as they wish.
+If proximity was not addressed in state law, it would be easier to argue that municipalities could enact any proximity restriction they deem necessary and proper for the promotion of the health, safety and welfare of their citizens.
+But since state law addresses proximity, at least as to schools, and applies the restriction to only retail sellers, the argument would follow that Growers and Processors can locate as close to a school as they wish.
 Municipal ordinances which impose proximity restrictions (at least as to schools) arguably would prohibit an activity that is legal at State law.

 The Oklahoma Supreme Court has interpreted the term "undue" when used to qualify some statutory power or authority as meaning excessive or exceeding what is appropriate or normal.[ix]
 Minor changes in municipal zoning codes would thus seem to be permissible.
 Overhauls to municipal zoning codes may garner strict review by the Court to determine whether the impact has the effect of preventing retail establishments from opening in the municipal limits.